Morlom/TimeOut/README.md

 <h3>Usage</h3>
 <h4>Extract the appropriate archive to a safe folder and run TimeOut.exe</h4>
 <h4>Note that the application will not work without the icon file</h4>
+<h4>If you forget the app password, simply delete the "data" file next to the executable and restart your computer</h4>
 <hr><br>
 <h3>To do</h3>
 <ul>